developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutApplyProfileSilently/index.md

 * AsyncTasks should ideally be used for short operations (a few seconds at the most.)
 If you need to keep threads running for long periods of time, it is highly recommended you use the various APIs provided by the `java.util.concurrent` pacakge such as [Executor](http://developer.android.com/reference/java/util/concurrent/Executor.html), [ThreadPoolExecutor](http://developer.android.com/reference/java/util/concurrent/ThreadPoolExecutor.html) and [FutureTask](http://developer.android.com/reference/java/util/concurrent/FutureTask.html).

-Since configuration of any Mx feature requires only a few seconds, we can go with any of the two solutions.
-In this tutorial, we will configure Mx Profile using both Handler and AsyncTask by creating dedicated Activity for each.
+Since configuration of any MX feature requires only a few seconds, we can go with any of the two solutions.
+In this tutorial, we will configure MX Profile using both Handler and AsyncTask by creating dedicated Activity for each.

 So far we know how to configure Profile in a Non-Blocking way.
-Sometimes we don't need User Interface while configuring an Mx profile.
+Sometimes we don't need User Interface while configuring an MX profile.
 Hence, We used the word "Silently" to indicate that there won't be any User Interface in this tutorial.
-Although, we need UI thread to trigger Mx configuration on the background thread.
-So we will launch the application and quickly close it after triggering Mx configuration on the background thread.
+Although, we need UI thread to trigger MX configuration on the background thread.
+So we will launch the application and quickly close it after triggering MX configuration on the background thread.

 Even if you have User Interface in your application, you can interact with it as UI will not be blocked, because the profile will be applied on a background thread.

 > Note: We are closing the application immediately because we are not notifying user with any UI as well as the configuration is an independent process that we are just triggering from our application and does not require UI.

-So let us create a tutorial and Configure the Mx App Manager Profile to install an application silently in a Non-Blocking way.
+So let us create a tutorial and Configure the MX App Manager Profile to install an application silently in a Non-Blocking way.

 ###Prerequisites